 Initial and sign the personalized Sales Agreement

-We’ll send an email with the Sales Agreement attached after the deposit comes in
+I’ll send an email with the Sales Agreement attached after the deposit comes in

 21) If I pay cash to adopt a puppy, can I not pay the sales tax?
 Though there are a lot of differing opinions on what is appropriate for government taxation and it can be quite a controversial subject, this issue for us at our juncture with the families who adopt puppies from us is simple due to a bigger picture issue.
 We want to maintain a clear conscious in all our relationships and governmental dealings and do not want to jeopardize our family in any way and so do not want to do anything that would put us on unstable ground.
 A wise man said years ago that the foundational role of government is to punish the evil doer.
 We want to be free from fear of that punishment as well as the punishment itself for the sake of everybody involved and so we do report all of our puppy/dog adoptions to the government and pay the appropriate taxes.
-Therefore, our prices are set for our function and we will be collect taxes as per government mandate.
+Therefore, our prices are set for our function and we collect taxes as per government mandate.